ops-center/grafana-dashboards/qdrant/README.md

 # Grafana Dashboards

-There are three dashboards to monitor Microsoft SQL Server Databases managed by KubeDB.
+There are three dashboards to monitor Qdrant Databases managed by KubeDB.

-- KubeDB / Qdrant / Summary: Shows overall summary of Microsoft SQL Server instance.
+- KubeDB / Qdrant / Summary: Shows overall summary of Qdrant instance.
 - KubeDB / Qdrant / Pod: Shows individual pod-level information.
-- KubeDB / Qdrant / Database: Shows Microsoft SQL Server internal metrics for an instance.
+- KubeDB / Qdrant / Database: Shows Qdrant internal metrics for an instance.

 Note: These dashboards are developed in **Grafana version 7.5.5**